• Skip to primary navigation

 Boy: What’s making this light up.
 (Laughter) I don’t know.

-AG: scientist will recognize that expression of despair.
+AG: Every scientist will recognize that of despair.

 (Laughter)

-Boy: Oh, it’s because this needs to be this, and this needs to be like this.
+Boy: Oh, it’s because this needs to be like this, and needs to be like this.

 AG: Okay, hypothesis two.